matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 homeserver you knocked through could listen for this and then send the event back to you - but what if it goes offline in the meantime?

-As such, this feature working over federation is de-scoped for now, and left to a future MSC which can solve this problem across the board for all affected features in a suitable way.
+As such, informing remote homeservers about the rejection of knocks over federation is de-scoped for now, and left to a future MSC which can solve this class of problem in a suitable way.
 Rejections should still work for the homeservers that are in the room, as they can validate the leave event for they have access to the events it references.